levysoft/chatgpt-token-cost-analysis/README.md

 ## Model Costs

 The following table shows the updated costs for various models as of June 29, 2024.
-Both the Python script and the HTML page are based on this table.
+The HTML page is based on this table.
 You can verify the prices for OpenAI, Claude, and Gemini models using the following links:
 - [OpenAI Pricing](https://openai.com/api/pricing/)
 - [Claude Pricing](https://www.anthropic.com/pricing#anthropic-api)
 - [Gemini Pricing](https://ai.google.dev/pricing)